IF YOU’RE NEW TO THE SITE, PLEASE READ THIS FIRST.

-I started this blog to write about my trip on the Trans-Mongolian Express.
-I initially expanded it to include my June 2012 trip to Malta and ultimately to encompass most of the trips I’ve taken subsequent to 2013.
+I started this blog to write about my 2013 trip on the Trans-Mongolian Express.
+Its first expansion was to include my June 2012 trip to Malta.
+The momentum from that carried forward to ultimately encompass most of the trips I’ve taken subsequent to 2013.

-I will also use local currencies when writing about expenditures and I will conform to the preferred local measuring systems.
+I will use local currencies when writing about expenditures and I will conform to the preferred local measuring systems.
 Thus, outside the United States I will use the metric system and report temperature in degrees Celsius.
-For travel within the U.S. I will use the Imperial system and Fahrenheit measurements for temperature.
+For travel within the U S I will use the Imperial system and Fahrenheit measurements for temperature.
 Because the 24 hour clock, aka universal time is common internationally, I will use that notation throughout.
+My preferred date order will be d / m / y.
+Thus, 4 July 1776.

-If you are unfamiliar with these conventions, they are:
+If you are unfamiliar with these measurement standards referenced above, they are:.

 When writing about certain geologic events, archaeological time frames, or historic times, I will use the following conventions:

-MYA – Million Years Ago – Most geologic events occur on massive long time scales.
-Think of the extinction event that ended the age of the dinosaurs that occurred 65 MYA.
+M Y A – Million Years Ago – Most geologic events occur on massively long time scales.
+Think of the extinction event that ended the age of the dinosaurs that occurred 65 M Y A. I have spaced the letters so the TTS won’t read this as the name Mya.

-Although my opinion will be prevalent throughout, I will italicize rants.
+Although my opinion will be prevalent throughout, I will italicize rants about things that irritate me.
 In some of the entries, you’ll see segments written in green italics and others in blue italics.
 The green italicized text contains either a casual aside or supplemental information that I think is interesting but not necessarily crucial to understanding the surrounding subject matter.
 Passages in blue sometimes represent a rant but are always expressions of my personal opinion.
 Read them at your discretion.

-Because this blog has no monetization and are provided for educational purposes, videos from YouTube are included under the fair use provision of the copyright act.
-Videos and copyrights remain the property of their owners.
+This blog has no monetization and videos and images are provided for educational purposes.
+Thus, videos such as those from YouTube are included under the fair use provision of the copyright act.
+Image and video and copyrights remain the property of their owners and I will remove them upon request.

 As a rule, I will group the entries for each trip into a descriptive category.
 You can find shorter trips, such as the first one below, under the label “Other Trips“.